SwedbankPay/developer.swedbankpay.com/payment-instruments/swish/redirect.md

     Please note that both a successful and rejected payment reach completion, in contrast to a cancelled payment.

-The consumer/end-user is redirected to Swedbank Pay hosted pages and prompted to insert her phone number to initiate the sales transaction.
+The payer is redirected to Swedbank Pay hosted pages and prompted to insert her phone number to initiate the sales transaction.

 Swish is a one-phase payment instrument that is based on sales transactions **not** involving `capture` or `cancellation` operations.

 {:.text-center}
-![Consumer paying with Swish using Swedbank Pay][swish-redirect-image]{:width="475px" height="400px"}
+![Paying with Swish using Swedbank Pay][swish-redirect-image]{:width="475px" height="400px"}

 {% include alert-callback-url.md api_resource="swish" %}